• Skip to main content

 Once you place your pastry in the fridge to chill, pre-heat your oven to moderate (180 degrees celsius/355 degrees fahrenheit) and grease 18 holes of patty/muffin pans.

-Rolling out your pastry
+Rolling out the pastry

+Roll out the pastry between sheets of baking paper until about 3-4mm thick.
 Next, cut out 18 x 9cm circles.
 Gently press each circle into one of the holes.

 Adding the fruit mince